wp-plugins/fv-all-in-one-seo-pack/readme.txt

 * Usage of WP post excerpts can be turned off

 == Changelog ==

+= Version 1.6.17 - 7 Jan 2013 =
+* Added Shortening of URL based on longest words in link

+= Version 1.6.16 - 21 Dec 2012 =
+* Added warnings when post doesn't have title or description while updating or publishing

 = Version 1.6.15 - 26 Jul 2012 =
 * better support for qTranslate - separate title and meta description fields!